 The title is appropriate too.
 Pakistan is a land of purity: pure beauty, pure hearts, pure life.
 The country speaks to many people, not just natives.
-Hikers, foodies, travellers, climbers and pilgrims alike have all heard the calling to Pakistan.
+Hikers, foodies, travelers, climbers, and pilgrims alike have all heard the calling to Pakistan.

 22. Pakistanis Are the Most Hospitable People in the ENTIRE World!

-Most travellers who have been to Pakistan say they never found anywhere else with such friendly people.
+Most travelers who have been to Pakistan say they never found anywhere else with such friendly people.
 I ABSOLUTELY agree.